marionlamoureux/ozone_lab/README.md

 Give your users all privileges on HadoopSQL repo in Ranger.
 Open Ranger UI, access the Hadoop SQL service, add your user to all - database, table, column policy and Save.
 ![RangerHadoopSQL](./images/RangerHadoopSQL.png)

-In the sqme HadoopSQL tab, add your user to the "all - url" policy, this is needed for Spark
+In the same HadoopSQL tab, add your user to the "all - url" policy, this is needed for Spark
 ![RangerAllurls](./images/RangerAllurls.png)

 Next, provide “hive” and “yarn” user all privileges on Ozone.